It\^{o}'s formula for noncommutative $C^2$ functions of free It\^{o} processes: Free Stochastic Calculus I: Polynomials and the Traced Formula

 Now, let $h \in \cA_0$ be arbitrary, and suppose $g \colon \R_+ \to \cA$ satisfies $dg(t) = g(t)\,dz(t)$ and $g(0)=h$, i.e., $g$ is \textbf{free multiplicative Brownian motion} starting at $h$.
 Then, letting $\lambda \in \C$ and $g_{\lambda}(t) \coloneqq g(t) - \lambda1 = g(t)-\lambda$, we have $dg_{\lambda}(t) = g(t) \, dz(t)$ and $dg_{\lambda}^*(t) = dz^*(t) \, g^*(t)$.
 Therefore, by the formula above, we have

 We shall use this equation in Example \ref{ex.trlog}. \end{ex}

-We now turn to the proof of Theorem \ref{thm.FIPR}.\ref{item.FIPRx}.
-Our approach is similar to that of Biane and Speicher, though we use less free probabilistic machinery by mimicking a classical approach to calculating the quadratic covariation of It\^{o} processes: computing a $L^2$-limit of second-order Riemann-Stieltjes-type sums.
+We now turn to the proof of Theorem \ref{thm.FIPR}\ref{item.FIPRx}.
+Our approach is similar to that of Biane and Speicher, though we use less free probabilistic machinery by mimicking a classical approach to calculating the quadratic covariation of It\^{o} processes: computing a $L^2$-limit of second-order Riemann--Stieltjes-type sums.

-\begin{nota}[\textbf{Partitions}] Let $T > 0$ and $\Pi = \{0 = t_0 < \cdots < t_n = T\}$ be a partition of $[0,T]$.
+\begin{nota}[Partitions] Let $T > 0$ and $\Pi = \{0 = t_0 < \cdots < t_n = T\}$ be a partition of $[0,T]$.
 If $t \in \Pi$, then we write $t_- \in \Pi$ for the member of $\Pi$ to the left of $t$; more precisely, $(t_0)_- \coloneqq t_0$ and $(t_i)_- \coloneqq t_{i-1}$ whenever $1 \leq i \leq n$.
 In addition, if $t \in \Pi$, then $\Delta t \coloneqq t-t_-$, and $|\Pi| \coloneqq \max_{s \in \Pi}\Delta s$.
 Finally, if $V$ is a vector space, $F \colon [0,T] \to V$ is a function, and $t \in \Pi$, then we write $\Delta_tF \coloneqq F(t)-F(t_-)$ and $F^{\Pi} \coloneqq \sum_{s \in \Pi} 1_{[s_-,s)}F(s_-) \colon [0,T] \to V$. \end{nota}

-\begin{lem} If $m_1$ and $m_2$ are as in Theorem \ref{thm.FIPR}.\ref{item.FIPRx} and $T > 0$, then
+\begin{lem} If $m_1$ and $m_2$ are as in Theorem \ref{thm.FIPR}\ref{item.FIPRx} and $T > 0$, then

 where the limit is over partitions $\Pi$ of $[0,T]$. \end{lem} \begin{proof} If $\Pi$ is a partition of $[0,T]$, then